aws-samples/aws-incident-response-playbooks-workshop/README.md

 ## Architecture Overview

-There are two stacks, one to deploy the basic components, the ```CoreStack```, and another to create specific resources for simulation purposes, the ```SimulationStack```.

-An AWS CDK python application and AWS CloudFormation templates are provided for you to choose how to deploy.
+An AWS CDK application creates one stack named ```WorkshopStack``` containing the minimum environment required to support the development of Incident Response Playbooks.
+The components are listed in the next section.

-### CoreStack components:
+### WorkshopStack components:
-* Amazon S3 Bucket centralizing logs from all configured sources
+* Amazon S3 Bucket centralizing all required log sources
 * Amazon S3 Bucket for Athena queries results
 * A VPC with public and private subnets, internet gateway, NAT gateway, and one EC2 instance
 * CloudTrail trail logging management and data events streaming to S3 bucket